Infection with multi-organ system involvement. It has, for the sake of precision most ignore, the following syndromes:

 - Combination therapy in most studies does not alter mortality (PubMed) BUT if the monotherapy turns out to be ineffective, the patient is toast, no organism is 100% susceptible in this century, so I think combination therapy is reasonable pending sensitivities, especially if there is a lot of resistance in your neck of the woods.

 Two active agents decrease mortality to a greater extent than one active agent (51.7% versus 36.4%) and an aminoglycoside is better than a quinolone (PubMed) if the addition of a quinolone does much; some studies show no benefit (PubMed).

 Combination therapy may be optimal for the management of high-risk, life-threatening infections, particularly those associated with septic shock but may be detrimental to low-risk patients (PubMed).

 If the patient has been on antibiotics in the prior 90 days, the bug will probably be resistant to that antibiotic.
 Give a different class or watch mortality rise (PubMed).
 It is amazing how often when patients go south in the hospital after the course of antibiotics and the prior antibiotics are restarted.
 Change the class of antibiotics; the new infection is probably resistant.

 The patient should probably receive a macrolide for its immunomodulatory effects whether or not the organism is susceptible to a macrolide; it decreases mortality (PubMed).
 Clarithromycin, perhaps due to immunomodulatory effects (PubMed), at a dose of 1 gm a day for three days markedly decreases days on the ventilator and may decrease mortality (PubMed).

 After a day or three, when cultures are back, de-escalation of antibiotics is associated with decreased mortality (PubMed).

-The 2008 NEJM study suggests more harm than good.
+The 2008 NEJM study suggests more harm than good from steroids.
 The data issue is not yet resolved definitively (PubMed).
 The CID meta-analysis suggests it is safe but not effective at decreasing mortality (PubMed), as does a 2017 NEJM study (PubMed).
 Back and forth back and forth, for thirty years we still can't say what the use of steroids in sepsis should be, although I lean 90:10 against.

 The wonder drug that works wonders?
 In sepsis "10.9% mortality for acetylsalicylic acid users and 17.2% mortality in the propensity-matched nonusers " (PubMed).